flatland-association/flatland-rl/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: For missing documentation or improvements of existing documentation
+about: Missing documentation or improvements of existing documentation
 title: ''
 labels: documentation
 assignees: ''